 Reduces Fatigue and Improves Focus

-According to a study, subjects that took a vitamin supplement containing Guarana felt less fatigued when completing a number of tests, as opposed to those who consumed a placebo.
+According to a study, subjects that took a vitamin supplement containing Guarana felt less fatigued when completing a number of tests than those who consumed a placebo.

 Helps You Learn Faster

 A study was conducted to determine the effects of various doses of Guarana on learning.
 Participants took either 37.5mg, 75mg, 150mg, 300mg, or no guarana.
 Those who took either 37.5mg or 75mg of Guarana obtained the highest scores.
-Because low doses of Guarana offer low doses of caffeine, it is believed that besides caffeine, other compounds in Guarana may be somewhat responsible.
+Because low doses of Guarana offer low doses of caffeine, it is believed that other compounds in Guarana may be somewhat responsible besides caffeine.

 Promotes Weight Loss